fmuwanguzi/node-express/README.md

 To open this in my terminal I used the follwing prompt ` node index.js ` and I got the number 6

+More examples have been added in my code.